-A MOTHER'S TAKE Welcome home - Okaeri 2016

-By Marsha Aizumi

-- In 2016, Sacramento created gatherings for LGBTQ individuals and their families.
+A MOTHER'S TAKE WELCOME HOME - OKAERI 2016 By Marsha Aizumi n Oct.
+14 and 15, Okaeri 2016: A Nikkei LGBTQ Gathering returns to the Japanese American National Museum in Los Angeles.
+In the two years since the first Okaeri welcomed home so many to our community, I have seen a growing visibility of Asian Pacific Islander LGBTQ support across the nation.
+Here are just a few of the events that I am aware of: - In 2016, Sacramento created gatherings for LGBTQ individuals and their families.
 Sacramento JACL, Florin JACL, Cal State Sacramento and PFLAG Sacramento were involved in the Asian Pacific Islander Queer Sacramento daylong gathering. - Also in 2016, San Jose created Tadaima, which means "I'm home" in Japanese.
 Taking place at San Jose State University, Aiden and I were thrilled to be part of an opening plenary.
 Komo Gauvreau, a lead organizer for the event, not only attended Okaeri 2014 but was also one of the volunteers who spent the whole day with us. - Chicago has started a monthly gathering of support and community.
-They have screened a movie, had a barbeque and created a safe space for API LGBTQ families to meet, share and get support.
-Co-founder of this group JJ Ueunten attended Okaeri 2014 with their mom and both will be attending Okaeri 2016 as well.
+They have screened a movie, had a barbeque and created a safe space for API LGBTQ families